BunEvie04/my-uca-notes/cheatsheets/Markdown.md

 # Headings

-## Heading 2

-this is how you do headings
+This is how you do headings

 ```markdown
 # Heading 1
 ## Heading 2
 ```
+## Paragraphs

 ```
 Paragraphs use 1 blank line between